Trucking, Father/Son Time

 THE BIRMINGHAM MARKET

-Four am, the Birmingham market on Findley Street; I had been there a number of times many years earlier, Would I recognize it and would it be the same?
+Four o’clock in the morning; the Birmingham market on Findley Street; I had been there many years earlier, Would I recognize it and would it be the same?
 Out of the morning darkness appeared the image that was etched in my memory, the place indeed had remained fundamentally the same, except now many years later – I had returned with a son.

 I paid the guard and backed my trailer against the dock, worn out from driving and without sentiment I shoved my sleeping son against the wall as he slept, and settled into a head-to-toe sleeping arraignment.
-My mind wandered as I searched for comfort on a cramped mattress, but once again I found similarities.
+My mind wandered as I searched for comfort on a cramped mattress, but once again there were similarities.

-Unloading was quick and painless, that was different – we then drove to Tuscaloosa for a load of roofing material.
+Being palatalized, unloading was quick and painless, that was different too.
+Next we drove to Tuscaloosa for a load of roofing material.

 .